acornjs/acorn/README.md

 walk over a tree, calling the callback with the arguments (node, state) for each node

+**fullAncestor**`(node, callback, base, state)` does a 'full' walk over a tree, building up an array of ancestor nodes (including the current node) and passing the array to the callbacks as a third parameter.

 ```js
 const acorn = require('acorn');
 const walk = require('acorn/dist/walk');